 This section applies to you if you've ever packed items such as nightlights, shoe horns, portable DVD players, book lights, coffee makers, fire-safety smoke hoods, hotel-door alarm systems, toothbrush sanitizers or electronic language translators, never to actually use them on your trip.
 The definition of "necessary" varies from one traveler to the next, so it's important to ask yourself if you will really need your ocean-sound machine to get to sleep each night before you stuff it in your bursting suitcase.

-If you are a travel gadget addict, rotate your collection.
+If you're addicted to travel gadgets, rotate your collection.
 Pick one or two that you just have to have and save the others for a future trip.

 Keep in mind that some gadgets may call for more room in your luggage than you'd expect; to keep them running, you may need to pack things like spare batteries, chargers or electrical adapters and converters (for overseas travel).

 Yes, things you can buy at home are often more expensive overseas.
 This is especially true in developed parts of the world such as Japan and Western Europe, so a traveler who's flying to such destinations may want to pack extra everything in the interest of saving money.
 But again -- think of the luggage weight fees.
 Simple items that you may need but can probably live without, like aspirin, nail polish remover, extra razors or reading material for the plane, can usually be purchased at drug and convenience stores in many destinations.

 Remember that if you decide to buy a lot of your items abroad, you will have to create room in your suitcase to cart them back home.
 Buy sample-sized items if you can to save space and money.